 Thinning your tree stand to 15-20 feet (4-6 meters) between trees can help support the healthiest ones to remain beetle free.
 Overcrowding of young saplings can rob mature trees of water, sunlight and nutrients.
 Thinning is determined by the geography of the land and number of trees and species types.
 Contact your local Forest Service office or Forester for more guidance.

 A variety of trees in your stand can help keep your trees healthier.
 A mix of tree species will reduce the risk of attack from any given insect pest.
 Each tree species usually has different sun, water and nutrient requirements.
 Remember, the roll of the beetle is to speed up the normal decay of older, stressed trees in order to keep the natural ecosystem at its healthiest.

 Repel Synergy Shield™ MCH products reduce tree mortality on your property by repelling Douglas Fir Beetle and Spruce Beetle.
-Synergy Shield™ Verbenone products reduce tree mortality on your property by repelling Mountain pine beetle (Dendroctonus ponderosae), Southern pine beetle (Dendroctonus frontalis), Western pine beetle (Dendroctonus brevicomis) and other bark beetles.
+Synergy Shield™ Verbenone (USA customers only) products reduce tree mortality on your property by repelling Mountain pine beetle (Dendroctonus ponderosae), Southern pine beetle (Dendroctonus frontalis), Western pine beetle (Dendroctonus brevicomis) and other bark beetles.
 All Synergy Shield™ products are safe and easy to use, and do not harm birds, mammals pets, or other predator insects.

 Put out your Synergy Shield™ before the first beetles take flight in the spring because once the first pioneer beetles land on a tree, they will send out a very attractive pheromone to invite other beetles into that direction.
 Synergy Shield™ MCH and Verbenone will stop the attraction of beetles to your trees.